Ryusei Kumagai

 Ryusei Kumagai (熊谷 龍聖, Kumagai Ryusei), better known by his ring name Ryusei, is a Japanese kickboxer.
-He currently competes in the featherweight division of KNOCK OUT, where he is the incumbent KNOCK OUT Black Featherweight champion.
+He currently competes in the featherweight division of KNOCK OUT, where he is the current ISKA K-1 Intercontinental Super Featherweight champion and the former KNOCK OUT Black Featherweight champion.

 Between August and September 2022, he was the #10 ranked Super Flyweight kickboxer in the world by Combat Press.